ChadsArcade/VMMenu/README.md

 ~~`sudo apt install libsdl1.2-dev libsdl-gfx1.2-dev`~~

-The Linux menu is now built against SDL2, you will need the SDL Lib2-dev files:
+The Linux menu is now built against SDL2, you will need the SDL Lib2-dev and mixer files:

 `sudo apt install libsdl2-dev`
+`sudo apt install libsdl2-mixer-2.0-0 libsdl2-mixer-dev`

 ~~Copy the makefile from the VMMenu/Linux directory to VMMenu~~ The makefile now supports all OS targets, and should cater for their foibles.